Curvature of Space and Time, with an Introduction to Geometric Analysis: Topics

 Curvature of Space and Time is arranged into five chapters with 14 sections in total, with each section covering a single lecture's worth of material.
 Its topics are covered both mathematically and historically, with reference to the original source material of Bernhard Riemann and others.
 However, it deliberately avoids some topics from differential topology that have traditionally been covered in differential geometry courses, including abstract manifolds and tangent vectors.
 Instead, it approaches the subject through coordinate-based geometry, emphasizing quantities that are invariant under changes of coordinates.
 Its goals include both providing a shortened path for students to reach an understanding of Einstein's mathematics, and promoting curvature as a central way of describing shape and geometry.

 The first chapter defines Riemannian manifolds as embedded subsets of Euclidean spaces rather than as abstract spaces.
-It uses Christoffel symbols to formulate differential equations having the geodesics as their solutions, and descrobes the Koszul formula and energy functional Examples include the Euclidean metric, spherical geometry, projective geometry, and the Poincaré half-plane model of the hyperbolic plane.
+It uses Christoffel symbols to formulate differential equations having the geodesics as their solutions, and describes the Koszul formula and energy functional Examples include the Euclidean metric, spherical geometry, projective geometry, and the Poincaré half-plane model of the hyperbolic plane.
 Chapter 2 includes vector fields, gradients, divergence, directional derivatives, tensor calculus, Lie brackets, Green's identities, the maximum principle, and the Levi-Civita connection.
 It begins a discussion of curvature and the Riemann curvature tensor that is continued into Chapter 3, "the heart of the book", whose topics include Jacobi fields, Ricci curvature, scalar curvature, Myers's theorem, the Bishop–Gromov inequality, and parallel transport.

 After these mathematical preliminaries, the final two chapters are more physical, with the fourth chapter concerning special relativity, general relativity, the Schwarzschild metric, and Kruskal–Szekeres coordinates.
 Topics in the final chapter include geometric analysis, Poisson's equation for the potential fields of charge distributions, and mass in general relativity.